larry-athey/airhead/Instructions/uBoilermaker.md

 **Realistic expectations:**

-- PID gives very steady temperature — great for mashing, sous-vide style control, or electric smokers.
+- PID gives very steady temperature — great for mashing, fermenting, sous-vide style control, or electric smokers.
 - It is **not** as thermally aggressive as the normal Airhead PI mode.
 Once at temperature it will pulse the heater more gently, so you will see significantly slower vapor production in distillation.
 - The temperature control becomes more stable the longer it runs because the PID is training itself on the current load.
 - Autotune results are a good starting point, but every boiler/setup is different.
 Feel free to tweak the numbers ±20–50% and test.